 - ½- ¾ page: Dissemination plan and timeline

-Tell us about the products you will develop as well as how and who you will share them with.
-Describe the pilot grant to which you will apply.
+Tell us about the products you will develop as well as who you will share them with and how.
+Describe the pilot grant to which you will apply, including your plan to develop a fundable research proposal.
 Provide a timeline.

 Budget & Budget Justification

 Requested total grant funds will be split between community and academic partners.
-Consider allocations of a minimum of fifty percent (50%) of requested funds to the community partner to adequately compensate community partners for their time (e.g. meetings, material review and preparation, environmental scans, training, networking and outreach, etc) and use of resources at their organizations (e.g. assistance from staff at community organizations, translation or interpretation services, etc).
-Grantees agree by their acceptance of this funding to identify, and budget for, an opportunity for the partnership to disseminate project outcomes back to the community and prepare a short presentation at a BU CTSI Community Engagement Program monthly seminar.
+A minimum of fifty percent (50%) of requested funds must be allocated to the community partner to adequately compensate community partners for their time (e.g. learning collaboratives and Networking event required as part of the grant agreement, meetings, material review and preparation, environmental scans, training, networking and outreach, etc.) and use of resources at their organizations (e.g. assistance from staff at community organizations, translation or interpretation services, etc.).
+Grantees agree by their acceptance of this funding to identify, and budget for, an opportunity for the partnership to disseminate project outcomes back to the community and prepare a short presentation at a BU CTSI Networking event.

 Allowable costs include: